 - Entity’s contract/member number—Errors with this reference usually are pointing out missing information, and the entity is the patient.
 If the information was filled out in the claim, the problem could be that the patient’s coverage has changed, they were not covered on the date the service was delivered, or a newborn patient has not been added to the policy yet.
 This error will also show up if the claim has been submitted to the wrong payer since the patient’s member number or ID would not match with their system.

 - This code requires the use of an entity code—In this case, the biller must attempt to determine which entity was not clearly identified by checking each box of the claim.
-In addition to the patient and the provider, be sure to check for correct identifying codes for medical billing services and any referring physician, if applicable.
+In addition to the patient and the provider, be sure to check for correct identifying medical billing services and any referring physician, if applicable.

 - Service Location: Entity’s Postal/Zip Code: This refers to the provider.
 Make sure to include the final four digits of the nine-digit zip code (not just 0000) if this shows up as an error.